Productive nanosystems

 Present-day technologies are limited in various ways.
 Large atomically precise structures (that is, virtually defect-free) do not exist.
 Complex 3D nanoscale structures exist in the form of folded linear molecules such as DNA origami and proteins.
-It is also possible to build very small atomically precise structures using scanning probe microscopy to construct molecules such as FeCO and Triangulene, or to perform hydrogen depassivation lithography.
+As of 2018, it was also possible to build very small atomically precise structures using scanning probe microscopy to construct molecules such as FeCO and Triangulene, or to perform hydrogen depassivation lithography.
 But it is not yet possible to combine components in a systematic way to build larger, more complex systems.

 Principles of physics and examples from nature both suggest that it will be possible to extend atomically precise fabrication to more complex products of larger size, involving a wider range of materials.
 An example of progress in this direction would be Christian Schafmeister's work on bis-peptides.

 Stages of progress in nanotechnology

-Mihail Roco, one of the architects of the USA's National Nanotechnology Initiative, has proposed four states of nanotechnology that seem to parallel the technical progress of the Industrial Revolution, of which productive nanosystems is the most advanced.
+In 2005, Mihail Roco, one of the architects of the USA's National Nanotechnology Initiative, proposed four states of nanotechnology that seem to parallel the technical progress of the Industrial Revolution, of which productive nanosystems is the most advanced.